Tag Archives: Anthony Dawson

 Grade: A

-By 1965, the James Bond franchise was embarking on its fourth in the series, and the budget certainly reflected the success of the preceding films.
+By 1965, the James Bond franchise was embarking on its fourth segment and the budget reflected the success of the preceding films.

-Thunderball has the luxury of reaping the benefits of an enormous budget and as a result is a grand, epic film.
-The sheer lavish nature of the film makes it one of my favorite Bond films simply for the look of it.
+Thunderball reaps the benefits of an enormous budget and is, as a result, a grand, epic film.
+Its sheer magnitude makes it one of my favorite Bond films simply because of its look.

 The special effects are a marvel.

-By this time Sean Connery had comfortably immersed himself into the role of Bond with his charms and his ability to exude charisma into the role.
+By this time, Sean Connery had comfortably immersed himself in the role of Bond with his charms and ability to exude charisma.

 In this story, two NATO atomic bombs have been stolen by SPECTRE and hold the world to ransom for millions in diamonds.
 They are threatening to detonate one of the bombs in a major city in either the United States or England.
 Mr. Bond must race against time to deter this from happening.

-This sets the tone of the film as a dramatic fight scene ensues between the two “men”.
+This sets the stage as a dramatic fight scene ensues between the two “men”.

 Largo is a great Bond villain and on par with Bond.
 He also has charm, good looks, and charisma.

-The main Bond girl is Domino, played by Claudine Auger, and she is Largo’s mistress.
-She is typically clad in black and/or white, hence her name.
-Auger has the perfect balance of beautiful looks, sophistication, and intelligence, and is a perfect match for Bond.
+The main Bond girl is Domino, played by Claudine Auger.
+She is Largo’s mistress and is typically clad in black and/or white, hence her name.
+Auger has the perfect balance of beautiful looks, sophistication, and intelligence and is an ideal match for Bond.
 The chemistry between Connery and Auger is apparent and a major part of the success of the film.

 What sets Thunderball apart from some other Bond films is the major portion of the film, mostly in the second half, taking place underwater.